ideamark/text-to-freemind/README.md

 You can use it as a filter (using shell pipes) as well:

     $ cat some-text-data.txt | text-to-freemind

-## Requirements

-The conversion program is written in Python (tested with 2.4 and 2.5) and requires an ElementTree implementation.
-Install python-elementtree or python-celementtree (included in Python 2.5) if you run into programs.

 ## Issues, problems, and feedback